← back

 You write a React component for each action surface. defineAction() maps it to a manifest UUID. createPlugin() registers your actions and fonts, then plugin.connect() attaches to the Stream Deck runtime.

 Each visible action instance on the hardware gets its own isolated React root — separate state, separate lifecycle.
-When state changes trigger a re-render, the library renders the JSX tree to an image and pushes it to the device via setImage().
-Output is hashed so identical frames are never sent twice.
+When state changes trigger a re-render, the library renders the JSX tree to an image via the native Takumi renderer and pushes it to the device.
+A 4-phase skip hierarchy prevents redundant work at every step.

 1st row: zustand state, 2rd row: tanstack query, react basic hooks